 The flip side of that strong belief in miracles is a complementary, sometimes pernicious sense of the capriciousness of life.
 When asked about government and society, people speak of a sense of their own smallness below a big system beyond their control.5 This may be a reason why, as some Indian Catholics noted in interviews, Indian Catholics are much more likely to emphasize charity for the poor, rather than to advocate for social justice.
 Indians also complained that bribery is too often necessary to make anything happen.6 Those who bribe can get away with much, and power is rarely if ever accountable.
 Several Indians interviewed for this project suggested that religion in India often reflects that reality, such that it can too often be a matter of offering a bribe to a deity in exchange for some hoped-for action.

 The 24 million Christians in India total just 2.3% of the population, and are primarily concentrated in the south, notably in states like Goa, which is 26% Christian; Kerala, which is 18.6% Christian; and Tamil Nadu, which is 6% Christian.7 In Southern India, the Christian population is stable since the 1960s, with relatively few conversions.
-In the Northeast tribal areas and states, there are also significant numbers of Christians, and the numbers there are growing.
-The vast majority of the populations of the Northeast states of Meghalaya, Mizoram, and Nagaland are Christian.
+In tribal areas there are also significant numbers of Christians, and the numbers there are growing.
+The vast majority of the populations of the Northeast states of Meghalaya, Mizoram, and Nagaland are Christian (more often Protestant than Catholic).
 Today about half of Indian Christians live outside the historic southern Indian centers of Christianity.8 “Catholics form the largest Christian group in India, nearly half the Christian population.
 Another 40 percent are Protestants, while 7 percent are Orthodox Christians and 6 percent belong to Indigenous sects.”9